sahilramani/sahilramani.github.io/_posts/2021-11-28-how-to-setup-python3-and-jupyter-notebook-on-jetson-nano-faster.md

 > ### Thanks to @mondog another post, who found that setting **OPENBLAS_CORETYPE=ARMV8** in the environment fixed the issue.

 ## Step 6 : Configure Jupyter Notebook
-Once Jupyter Notebook is installed, it’s advisable to configure it to your needs.
-Let’s start by generating a configuration file for Jupyter and generating a password for your Jupyter Notebook instance.
-While this is optional, it’s highly recommended.
+Once Jupyter Notebook is installed, it's advisable to configure it to your needs.
+Let's start by generating a configuration file for Jupyter and generating a password for your Jupyter Notebook instance.
+While this is optional, it's highly recommended.

     jupyter notebook --generate-config
     jupyter notebook password

 Once created, we would need to edit the config file.
 Some settings here may differ from those on your setup, but the idea remains the same.
-Let’s open the configuration file.
+Let's open the configuration file.

     vim /home/sahil/.jupyter/jupyter_notebook_config.py